Amandeepsingh5/GamePVZ/README.md

   grass.
 This is how a sunflower() method works in the Game class.

- At first, we will try to loose in the game.

  After typing in 'DropPeashooter' a Peashooter will be dropped down on the grass.
 This plant is used to attack the zoombies in the